Institute for Leadership in Changing Times (ILCT)

 This program has been approved by the Virginia Department of Criminal Justice Services (DCJS) for in-service training credits.
 At the end of the program, pre-approved Partial In-Service Credit forms (DCJS Form PIC-3) will be distributed to those participants who fully complete all parts of the program.
 Program agenda includes Cultural Diversity and Career Development/Elective in-service credits.

 Application and Selection Process

 To apply for the Institute of Leadership in Changing Times both pages of the completed application form must be submitted along with an organizational chart with applicants position clearly indicated.
 A separate page listing the applicants responses to the Personal and Professional Insights questions (listed on the application) must also be submitted.
 Incomplete application packets will not be accepted.
-Please note, great care should be given to completion of the application packet, as acceptance to this program is limited to 25 individuals per session.
-Please note, the second session is an overflow session and will only be held if needed.
+Great care should be given to completion of the application packet, as acceptance to this program is limited to 25 individuals per session.

-Completed application packages can be submitted electronically to firstname.lastname@example.org or by mailing to Virginia Police Chiefs Foundation, 1606 Santa Rosa Rd., Ste.
+Completed application packages must be mailed to Virginia Police Chiefs Foundation, 1606 Santa Rosa Rd., Ste.
 134, Henrico, Virginia 23229.
-Faxed applications will not be accepted.
+Faxed applications will not be accepted!